 Of course, many of us are tempted to buy prefab playhouse kits tempted by the concept of saving time and money.
 These DIY crooked playhouse plans offer you more than a cookie-cutter flimsy structure that all your neighbors have.
 Choose any colors and decorations for your small house design and, of course, involve your kids in this process!

 Paint your crooked playhouse!

-You can go with any wall colors creating a bright contrast with the door and window frames.
-These very affordable small house plans have a complete list of the materials that you’ll need.
+You can go with any wall color creating a bright contrast with the door and window frames.
+These very affordable playhouse plans have a complete list of the materials that you’ll need.
 You also may ask the authors (professional architects) any questions before or after getting the plans.

 This whimsical playhouse is a unique project for the whole family that will allow your creativity (and your kids’ creativity) to run freely.

 Let’s take a look inside.
 The interior of the crooked playhouse looks larger because the walls are leaning outwards – quite opposite to the previous A-frame shed plans we just looked at.
 Didn’t you always want to have a small house with a loft?
 If, for some weird reason you didn’t then ask your kids just to make sure…

 Yes, since you are going to take on this project, build a loft with a ladder or a rope to train youngsters the way we were taught how to climb on anything.
 Put some modular foam pads on the floor to prevent injuries if kids fall down.
 If you have a lot of kids, plan on adding two lofts.
 Gils will love having friends over for a tea party (shown in the picture above) and everyone will enjoy the lofts!

 Here is the summary: get these plans here and build this fun and very crooked playhouse with 2 lofts!

 3. “Alexis” – A-Frame Small House Plans With a Loft

 DIY building cost $11,500